d3f4l7d/d3f4l7d/README.md

 https://github.com/d3f4l7d/ will give you some Linux-related informations for ME, probably not for YOU.
 But if you're interested in it, YOU ARE MY BOY!
 I will sparsely update its contents for my research.
 BTW I am a research fellow (PhD candidate of neurobiology && engineering).

+## Common Code Usage👾

+Replace my username "d3f4l7d" to your username if you execute .sh files.

 <!--
 Bio will be uploaded here...